nobitagit/blog/_posts/2019-7-26-vscode-tip-code-folding.md

 ## Users of Vs Code with Vim extensions
-The above command of course will work for VsCode with vim mode, but of course vim provides folding out of the box.
+The above command will work for all users of VsCode.
+Those using a vim emulation extension like VsCodeVim or amVim will have an extra pair of shortcuts to choose from.

 To fold a block, switch to normal mode and: